Pwd9000-ML/blog-devto/posts/2023/DevOps-Terraform-Functions/DevOps-Terraform-Functions.md

 "UKS-EB-VNET"
 ```

-Lets take a closer look at the functions in use here and how we combine and nest them.
+Take a closer look at the functions in use here and how they are combined and nested together.

+- [`element`](https://developer.hashicorp.com/terraform/language/functions/element) retrieves a single element from a list..
+Usage: `element(list, index)`
+- `lower` converts all cased letters in the given string to lowercase.
+Usage: `lower(string)`

 ## Conclusion